Lesson 12: Introduction to Classes

 public:

-//This means that all of the functions below this(and variables, if there were any)
+//This means that all of the functions below this(and variables, if

 //are accessible to the rest of the program.